Updated March 18, 2019

 - Don’t talk down.

-- Don’t bring up old financial disagreements you may have had with your children.
+- Don’t bring up old financial disagreements you may have had with your student.
 Think of college as an opportunity to start with a clean slate.

-- Make sure your kids know they can always turn to you for financial advice, information or help.
+- Make sure they know they can always turn to you for financial advice, information or help.

-To get the process started, you might try involving your children in some of your family’s typical financial matters, such as:
+To get the process started, you might try involving them in some of your family’s typical financial matters, such as:

 - Reviewing your credit card statement together.

-The worksheet provided with Money Talks will help your children look at the big picture before they get any big surprises in the form of credit card bills, bounced checks or automated teller machines that refuse to surrender cash.
+The worksheet provided with Money Talks will help your student look at the big picture before they get any big surprises in the form of credit card bills, bounced checks or ATMs that refuse to surrender cash.